Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 ```

-### Using position()
+### Using .position()

 Maybe you don't care which div container your elements end up in, but just want to set their position on the page.
-In this case you could use `position(x, y)`.
+In this case you could use `.position(x, y)`.
 Calling this method overrides the default positioning of the element (by applying a CSS style `position:absolute`), allowing you to give it a position relative to the upper left of the window (0,0).
-The example below creates a <div> element and positions it at (100,100).
+The example below creates a div element and positions it at (100,100).

 ```javascript
 function setup() {